vonkow/tillilandia/README.md

 ### Prereqs

 You'll need python3 and virtualenv installed for the django end of things, for the javascript stuff you'll need node.js and npm.
+Oh, and sass, too.

 ### Instructions